lipeng1667/TelegramBots/readme.md

 - View unfinished tasks
 - Move finished tasks to the end of the list
 - Root user can clear all tasks or modify any task
+- Root user can delete any specific task
+- Root user can clear only completed tasks or all tasks
 - All task changes are saved to a local text file

 ---